GemTalk/Rowan/platforms/gemstone/topaz/upgrade_32x_to_36x/docs/UpgradeInstructions.md

 ### 1. Setup your environment
 The 3.2.15 and 3.6.2 environments require $ROWAN_PROJECTS_HOME.
 For the server upgrade, the 3.5.7 and 3.6.2 environments require $GEMSTONE to be set to the appropriate directory.

 The Rowan login scripts, and GemStone server login scripts, require that the environment variable $upgradeLogDir is set to a writable directory.
-This should be set to the directory for all steps of the upgrade.
+This should be set to the same directory for all steps of the upgrade.
-<PRE CLASS="Code-Indented-Two">export upgradeLogDir=/home/adminuser/upgradelogs</PRE>
+ <PRE CLASS="Code-Indented-Two">unix> export upgradeLogDir=/home/adminuser/upgradelogs</PRE>

-### 2. Edit the v.1.2.10_preUpgrade.tpz script
+### 2. Reset the password for SystemUser
+In your v3.2.15 repository, reset the password for SystemUser to 'swordfish'.
+The upgrades login as SystemUser, and reset the passwords for DataCurator and GcUser.

+### 3. Edit preUpgrade_v1.2.10.topaz
 You will first run a script to disconnect the Rowan repositories and kernel class extensions in your 3.2.15 repository.
-Make a backup of your application prior to executing this, since your 3.2.15 application will no longer be in a normally usable state.

-This scripts assumes that all kernel class extension methods are in one or more projects, and that these projects do not contain any code other than kernel class extension methods.
+ _Note that this script assumes that all kernel class extension methods are in one or more projects, and that these projects do not contain any code other than kernel class extension methods._

-The script
+The topaz file:
  <PRE CLASS="Columns-Indented-Two">$ROWAN_PROJECTS_HOME/Rowan/platforms/gemstone/topaz/upgrade_32x_to_36x/preUpgrade_v1.2.10.topaz</PRE>

 performs this disconnect of the Rowan repositories, and any packages contain kernel class extension methods.
 There is no need to disconnect your other application packages, only packages that contain methods on kernel classes, since the kernel methods will be removed during the upgrade process.

-Edit this script, replacing 'ExampleProject_GemStoneExtensions' 'ExampleProject_TestsGemStoneExtensions' with your specific package names.
+Edit this file, replacing 'ExampleProject_GemStoneExtensions' 'ExampleProject_TestsGemStoneExtensions' with your specific package names.
 Be sure to include all packages that contain kernel class extension methods.

-Note that you will also need to edit this script to update the SystemUser password, and set your repository name and other login details needed for your v3.2.15 environment.

-### 3. Edit the reload_application script
+### 4. Edit reload_application.topaz
 After the server upgrades and the Rowan code is loaded, the upgrade scripts will reload your application packages.

-The script:
+The topaz file:
-<PRE CLASS="Code-Indented-Two">$ROWAN_PROJECTS_HOME/Rowan/platforms/gemstone/topaz/upgrade_32x_to_36x/reload_application.gs</PRE>
+ <PRE CLASS="Code-Indented-Two">$ROWAN_PROJECTS_HOME/Rowan/platforms/gemstone/topaz/upgrade_32x_to_36x/reload_application.topaz</PRE>

 includes a list of the application packages to load.

 Edit this file, replacing the lines of the form:
  <PRE CLASS="Code-Indented-Two">'file:$ROWAN_PROJECTS_HOME/Example_Project_Main/rowan/specs/Example_Project_Main.ston'</PRE>

 With the path to the load specifications for each of the application projects that were loaded in your 3.2.15 image.

 This script should login as the GemStone userId that has loaded these projects, which may be SystemUser, DataCurator, or another user.

-You may also need to edit this script for other login details.
+Edit the login information if necessary.

-### 4. Execute v.1.2.10_preUpgrade.tpz script in originating repository
+### 5. Execute preUpgradeRowan script in originating repository
-Start linked topaz in your v3.2.15 environment (do not login), and input the edited version of <code>v.1.2.10_preUpgrade.tpz</code>.
+The <b>preUpgradeRowan</b> script is executed on your 3.2.15 Rowan repository, and invokes the edited version of <code>preUpgrade_v1.2.10.topaz</code>.

+Make a backup of your application prior to executing this, since your 3.2.15 application will no longer be in a normally usable state.

+This script takes one argument, the name of the running 3.2.15 Stone.
-<PRE CLASS="Code-Indented-Two">unix> topaz -l
+ <PRE CLASS="Code-Indented-Two">unix> $ROWAN_PROJECTS_HOME/Rowan/platforms/gemstone/topaz/upgrade_32x_to_36x/preUpgradeRowan -s <i>stonename3215</i></PRE>

-<i>< startup details ></i>
-topaz> input $ROWAN_PROJECTS_HOME/Rowan/platforms/gemstone/topaz/upgrade_32x_to_36x/v.1.2.10_preUpgrade.tpz</PRE>
+This should complete with the message:
+ <PRE CLASS="Code-Indented-Two">preUpgradeRowan completed.
+No errors detected</PRE>

+If not, examine the log files in $upgradeLogDir, and consult GemTalk Engineering.

+After this step successfully completes, shut down the 3.2.15 stone.

-### 5. Upgrade the 3.2.15 image to v3.5.7
+### 6. Upgrade the 3.2.15 image to v3.5.7
 Upgrade is not supported directly from GemStone v3.2.15 to v3.6.2, so you must upgrade to an intermediate version.

-Use the upgrade instructions in v3.5.7 to upgrade your repository from 3.2.15 to 3.5.7; see the Installation Guide for v3.5.3.
-You do not need to file out your kernel class modification or application code, or recompile it; these steps are handled by the Rowan scripts.
+See Chapter 3 of the <A HREF="https://downloads.gemtalksystems.com/docs/GemStone64/3.5.x/GS64-InstallGuide-Linux-3.5.3.pdf" CLASS="URL">Installation Guide for v3.5.3 for Linux</A> for complete details. on upgrading from 3.2.15 to 3.5.7.
+You do not need to file out your kernel class modifications or application code, or recompile it; these steps are handled by the Rowan scripts.

 The significant steps are:

-   * Shut down the Stone and NetLDI, and reset the password for SystemUser to 'swordfish'.
-   * Install and configure the GemStone 3.5.7 distribution.
+  * Install and configure the GemStone 3.5.7 distribution, including a keyfile for 3.5.x.
-   * Copy the 3.2.15 extent files to the GemStone 3.5.7 location.
+  * Ensure the 3.2.15 stone is shutdown, and copy the 3.2.15 extent files to the GemStone 3.5.7 location.
-   * Execute <b>startstone</b> <i>stonename</i>, using your normal <b>startstone</b> arguments.
+  * Execute <b>startstone</b> <i>stonename357</i>, using your normal <b>startstone</b> arguments.
-   * Execute <b>upgradeImage -s</b> <i>stonename</i>.
+  * Execute <b>upgradeImage -s</b> <i>stonename357</i>.
 You may wish to use the <b>-c</b><i> cacheSize</i> argument to improve performance on large repositories.
   * You do not need to recompile methods; however, you should convert persistent SimpleBlocks in your application.
 Execute <b>postconv -s</b> <i>stonename</i>.

 If any of these steps reports error, please contact GemTalk Engineering.

 If <b>postconv</b> reports that it cannot convert some blocks, it will create a file <code>$upgradeLogDir/AllFailedSortedCollections.bm</code>.
 You will need to convert these blocks manually; this can be done after the Rowan upgrade is complete.

-Provided that the upgrade succeeded, the application is now upgraded to v3.5.7, but do not attempt to login or test, since application methods have not been recompiled.
+Provided that the upgrade succeeded, the application is now upgraded to v3.5.7; but do not attempt to login or test, since application methods have not been recompiled.

 Shut down the stone.

-### 6. Upgrade the 3.5.7 image to v3.6.2
+### 7. Upgrade the 3.5.7 image to v3.6.2
-Now, upgrade the repository from v3.5.7 to v3.6.2.
+Upgrade the repository from v3.5.7 to v3.6.2.
 Review the Installation Guide for v3.6 for details.

 The significant steps are:

-   * Install and configure the GemStone 3.6.2 distribution
+  * Install and configure the GemStone 3.6.2 distribution, including a keyfile for 3.6.x.
-   * Copy the 3.5.7 extent files to the GemStone 3.6.2 location
+  * Ensure the 3.2.15 stone is shutdown, and copy the 3.5.7 extent files to the GemStone 3.6.2 location.
-   * Execute <b>startstone</b> <i>stonename</i>, using your normal startstone arguments
+  * Execute <b>startstone</b> <i>stonename362</i>, using your normal startstone arguments.
-   * Execute <b>upgradeImage -s</b> <i>stonename</i>.
+  * Execute <b>upgradeImage -s</b> <i>stonename362</i>.
 You may wish to use the <b>-c</b><i> cacheSize</i> argument to improve performance on large repositories.

 If any of these steps reports error, please contact GemTalk Engineering.